mosip/registration/design/registration/registration-Pre-Registration-Sync.md

 # Design - Pre-Registration Sync

 ## Background
-As part of the registration process, the resident can provide the pre-registration id so that the system can fetch the resident's details from the pre-registration application.
-As part of the sync process the operator can also trigger retrival of the pre-registration ids and the subsequent pre-registration packets for their center from the pre-registration application.
+As part of the registration process, the resident can provide the pre-registration ID so that the system can fetch the resident's details from the pre-registration application.
+As part of the sync process the operator can also trigger retrival of the pre-registration IDs and the subsequent pre-registration packets for their center from the pre-registration application.

 ## Target Users
 - System (Registration Client) using the Pre-registration ID